Bury a Friend: Composition and lyrical interpretation

 Eilish credited the song for setting the tone for When We All Fall Asleep, Where Do We Go?, stating: "I immediately knew what it was going to be about, what the visuals were going to be, and everything in terms of how I wanted it to be perceived".
-"Bury a Friend" has been described as a synth-pop, electronica, electropop and industrial track in press reviews.
+"Bury a Friend" has been described as a minimalist electronica, electropop, synth-pop, and trip hop track with industrial elements in press reviews.
 Suzy Exposito of Rolling Stone called it "goth-R&B" reminiscent of Marilyn Manson's Antichrist Superstar (1996).
 The song is moderately fast at 120 beats per minute (BPM), and is written in the key of G harmonic minor.
-Its minimalist instrumentation features a hip hop and "galloping" beat similar to Kanye West's "Black Skinhead" (2013).
+Its minimalist instrumentation features a hip-hop and "galloping" beat similar to Kanye West's "Black Skinhead" (2013).
 "Rumbling" percussion, "scattered" synth melodies, screams, and a screeching recording of an orthodontist shaving off Eilish's dental brace attachments are also included.
 Charlie Harding of Vox pointed out "a broken song form with strange alternate verses and a bridge placed untraditionally after a verse, rather than immediately following a penultimate chorus.
 The effect is destabilizing, and yet still accessible to the average listener".
 The melody presented during the chorus has been likened to the Doors' "People Are Strange" (1967), and sonically described as "innocuous as a childhood rhyme", contrasting the rest of the song.